chinamike65/hugo-tuolesi/content/book3/book3en.md

 167

 3. Hearing the Dharma disciples should have six kinds of thoughts.

-When a disciple hears the Dharma, he should not only pay attention to eliminating the Dharmaults of the three kinds of devices, but also have six kinds of thoughts, that is, the understanding of the six kinds of mentality.
+When a disciple hears the Dharma, he should not only pay attention to eliminating the faults of the three kinds of devices, but also have six kinds of thoughts, that is, the understanding of the six kinds of mentality.

 (1) Treat yourself as a patient who wants to treat yourself as a patient suffering from afflictions and karma.